CRM data management is critical for engaging with prospects and customers throughout the customer lifecycle.

 - Inconsistent Data.
 Fields with consistency problems.
 A popular example is job titles — “CEO” vs. “Chief Executive Officer.”

 - Incorrectly Formatted Data.
 Fields such as phone numbers, states, and cities can all be expressed in multiple ways.
 For instance, “New York City” vs. “NY” “vs. “New York.”
+Or an email address that is not porperly formatted.

 Without identifying these types of issues, it is impossible to create processes and plans for managing your CRM data and seeing data quality improvements across the board.